svetob/shake-n-bake/README.md

 # shake-n-bake

-Just save your file to recompile and test it.
+Just save your code to recompile and test it.

 Piece o cake!